risawitama/verbose-potato/README.md

-## Have you heard the rumor going around about butter?
-Never mind, I shouldn't spread it.
+## It was raining cats and dogs the other day.
+I almost stepped in a poodle.